Sina-Hgs/currency-lookout/README.md

 # CURRENCY LOOKOUT REACT APP

+### NOT FINISHED YET!
+SWITCHING TO NEW API & REACT QUERY

 A fully functional & responsive progressive-web-app for currency rates charts & currency conversion calculation.

 See the project at: